damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

       - Firmware
    - Procedure
       - Installation instructions including
-         - Firmware
+         - Firmware installation
-         - Software
+         - Software installation
-         - App
+         - Appinstallation
       - Setup instruction containing
-         - Software
+         - Software setup
-         - Firmware
+         - Firmware setup
-         - App
+         - App setup
-3. Explains how to update the firmware to the latest version
+      - Explains how to update the firmware to the latest version
-4. Troubleshooting section
+3. Troubleshooting section
    - Instructions on how to solve problems
    - Reporting problems and issues on the forums and chat
    - Feedback of users
-5. Environmental management
+4. Environmental management
    - Protection against the hot or cold weather conditions
    - Determining the acceptable temperature range
-6. Repair information (refer to maintenance)
+5. Repair information (refer to maintenance)

 How to visualize the process of user guide ?
 1. Images